The Beverly Hillbillies theme song once had extra verses to promote cereal and cigarettes

 That good ol' friend with filtered blend

 The side of the semi truck is emblazed with an ad proclaiming, "Winston tastes good like a cigarette should."
 The Clampetts all wave at the big rig.
-Take a look at a vintage clip:

 What pairs better with tobacco than corn flakes?
 It was the breakfast of champions in 1962.
 So, naturally, an additional verse sang about Kellogg's cereal.